 - Prevent accidental deletion;

-While restrict access to reports tab, you can make your admins see the information they really need.
+While restricting access to reports tab, you can let your admins see the information they really need.
 As a result, your store data will be safe and properly updated.
-Furthermore, it is possible to customize display of dashboard statistics on the basis of store-view and website permissions.
-Consequently, your managers will get only relevant data and you will keep important store information protected.
+Furthermore, it is possible to customize the display of dashboard statistics based on the store view and website permissions.
+Consequently, your managers will get only relevant data, and you will keep important store information protected.

 As for separate category management, the extension lets specific admins manage only particular categories.
-At the same time, user see all store categories, but are able to edit only assigned to them.
-Note that it is possible to both allow or deny deleting or creating categories.
-In addition, you can lock access to certain CMS elements, such as pages, blocks, or widgets, for different admin roles.
+At the same time, users see all store categories but can edit only those assigned to them.
+Note that it is possible to both allow and deny deleting or creating categories.
+Besides, you can lock access to certain CMS elements, such as pages, blocks, or widgets, as well as specified product attributes for different admin roles.

-Another important feature of Amasty Advanced Permissions for Magento 2 and 1 is the ability to change product owner.
+Another essential feature of Amasty Advanced Permissions for Magento 2 and 1 is the ability to change product owner.
 In default Magento, admin becomes the product owner after creating it.
-As a super-administrator, you can easily change a product owner right on a corresponding product page.
+As a super-administrator, you can quickly assign a different product owner right on a corresponding product page.

-Looks great, but how does the module works from the perspective of the backend?
-You will see after the following screenshot with reviews:
+Looks great, but how does the module work from the perspective of the backend?
+We are explaining it below, but first, check the following screenshot with reviews:

 Table of contents

-In Role Resources, choose items from a resource tree to be accessed for the admin.
+In Role Resources, choose items from a resource tree to which you want to grant access to the admin.

-As for Role Users, there is a grid with all users here.
-Specify a user you want to apply the role to.
+To open the Role Users tab, click on the Save Role button after selecting role resources.
+In Role Users, there is a grid with all users listed.
+Specify a user to which you want to apply the role.

-The Categories tab lets you allow access to certain categories only.
+The Categories tab lets you allow access to specific categories only.
 Choose them in a category tree.

 The same is about Products.
-It is possible to allow access to all products, selected products, or own created products.
-For selected products, there is a grid, where you can choose all necessary items manually.
+It is possible to allow access to all products, selected products, own created products, or users in the same role.
+For selected products, there is a grid where you can choose all necessary items manually.

-As for the ability to change product owners, with Amasty Advanced Permissions for Magento 2 and 1 it has the following implementation:
+As for the ability to change product owners, Amasty Advanced Permissions for Magento 2 and 1 has the appropriate implementation for each catalog product:

 Magento 2 Advanced Permissions 1.1.0